You are here

-- window cleaning; and
+- internal window cleaning;

 When determining which services might come under the description of being 'required for the proper running and maintenance of the person's household', a client's individual circumstances need to be considered.
-In determining the reasonable requirement for provision of household services, in all cases, the delegate must consider the criteria in section 215 of the MRCA and subsection 29(2) of the SRCA.
+In determining the reasonable requirement for provision of household services, in all cases, the delegate must consider the criteria in section 215 of the MRCA and subsection 29(2) of the DRCA.
 Please refer to section 7.2 of this Guide for further information.

 Reasonable level of service

 The following examples are provided as a guide to what might be considered a reasonable level of service for specific household services:

 - grocery shopping – 1 hour per week.
 If a person chooses to have their groceries delivered, they are responsible for paying any delivery fees;

 - lawn mowing – generally 1 hour per service for a normal sized suburban block with a suggested frequency of:

 - fortnightly from September to February during Spring and Summer; and